Download the 2021 version of our Constitution & Bylaws by clicking here (PDF file).

 ARTICLE V – Executive Committee

 The governing body of the Society shall be an Executive Committee.
-The Executive Committee shall consist of the elected officers of the Society, the two most recent past presidents, and three Members-at-Large elected by the Society as prescribed in the Bylaws to serve in overlapping three year terms.
+The Executive Committee shall consist of the elected officers of the Society, the two most recent past presidents, and four Members-at-Large elected by the Society as prescribed in the Bylaws to serve in overlapping four year terms.
 Furthermore, the Webmaster of the EUBS website, the European Editor of the Journal, and a Liaison Officer shall be co-opted by the General Assembly and invited to each meeting of the Executive Committee.
 The President of the Society shall take the chair of the Executive Committee and the honorary Secretary shall also act as Secretary of the Executive Committee.
 The Executive Committee shall represent the Society in the conduct of all scientific and business affairs of the Society subject to the applicable provisions of the Bylaws.

 ARTICLE VI – Meetings